aronwalsh/aronwalsh.github.io/_pages/about.md

 As an Associate Editor at [Journal of the American Chemical Society](https://pubs.acs.org/journal/jacsat), I covers content related to materials for energy and artificial intelligence.

-If you have any comments on the posts, you catch me on Mastodon at https://mstdn.social/@lonepair or contact by email.
+If you have any comments on the posts, you catch me on [Mastodon](https://mstdn.social/@lonepair) or contact me by email.